Chelyabinsk: Urban layout

 The city of Chelyabinsk developed as a fortress.
 The first streets began to appear soon after the construction of the fortress on the right (southern) bank of the Miass River - already in September 1736.
 No residential buildings were built directly in the fortress itself; the houses of the inhabitants were located in the adjoining settlement, which was surrounded by a defensive wall.
 The very first street was formed between the northern wall of the fortress and the Miass River.
 A fragment of it is shown already in the foreground of the Chelyabinsk Fortress, attached by Colonel A.I.
 Tevkelev to his report to V.N.
-Tatishchev on September 10, 1736.
+Tatishchev on 10 September 1736.
 Soon it received the name Sibirskaya (now Truda Street), since outside Chelyabinsk it crossed into the Siberian tract leading to Tobolsk.
-Apparently, there were also other names: in a number of sources it is called Bolshaya Beregovaya, as mentioned in a document dated March 10, 1753 The western end of the street in the last years of the 18th century acquired an independent name - on the pasture near the outskirts of the Ivanovo fair appeared.
+Apparently, there were also other names: in a number of sources it is called Bolshaya Beregovaya, as mentioned in a document dated 10 March 1753.
+The western end of the street in the last years of the 18th century acquired an independent name – on the pasture near the outskirts of the Ivanovo fair appeared.
 Apparently, according to it, this part of the street began to be called Sibirskaya-Ivanovskaya (as it is called in the list of 1795).
 Then, already in the 19th century, it was a little later upstream and downstream of the Miass (that is, west and east of the fortress).
 Perpendicular to the river, several more streets were planned.
-At first there were four of them - two each on the western and eastern sides.
-The first street to the east got its name from the first Chelyabinsk church, consecrated in 1739 in honor of Nicholas the Wonderworker - Nikolaevskaya street (nowadays Sovetskaya).
+At first, there were four of them – two each on the western and eastern sides.
+The first street to the east got its name from the first Chelyabinsk church, consecrated in 1739 in honor of Nicholas the Wonderworker – Nikolayevskaya street (nowadays Sovetskaya).
 It was one-sided and went west towards the church and the fortress.
 After the Chelyabinsk fortress was assigned the status of the center of the Isetskaya province in 1743, the construction of administrative buildings began here, and another street was formed between Nikolaevskaya Street and the square with the church, ending in the south with the Orenburg Gate and continuing further after the then city limit by the road to Orenburg - Orenburgskaya (now Tsvillinga Street).
 On Orenburgskaya Street, in 1787 only four courtyards were counted, and in the list of 1795 it was already called Khristorozhdestvenskaya, and there were eleven courtyards on it.
 In the 18th and first half of the 19th century, Khristorozhdestvenskaya Street was the main street in the city, it was the place where its social and business life was concentrated.
 The urban planning on the territory of the historical center of Chelyabinsk almost without changes coincides with the plan of Chelyabinsk in 1838.
 The Chelyabinsk fortress was built in the center of this territory in 1736.
-The plan of 1784 was supposed to streamline not only the layout of the city, but the development and maintenance of quarters.
+The plan of 1784 was supposed to streamline not only the layout of the city but the development and maintenance of quarters.
 Along with the city center, a district center and a second city square are being laid in the riverside part.
 The plans of 1768 and 1784 were not carried out, though the existing Troitskaya Square, Truda Street and Tsvilinga Street are historical traces remained of them.
 In 1838, the land surveyor Sidorov drew up a new plan to streamline the city.
 In many ways, it was the starting point for the further development of the city.